barkmadley/barkmadley.github.com/_posts/2011-07-13-annotated-extensible-observables.md

 links to it such that it can be garbage collected).
 At the same time it will set its disposed property to be true, which should be a good indication that calling the function is unadvised.
-This disposable callback structure is primarily used in the subscribable mixin function, but it might be useful elsewhere as well.
+This disposable callback structure is primarily used in the subscribable <strike>mixin</strike> decorator function, but it might be useful elsewhere as well.

 <div class="clearfix"></div>